 Q: What services are provided at the UNT Kristin Farmer Autism Center?

 A: The direct services provided by the UNT Kristin Farmer Autism Center include focused and comprehensive individualized intervention, behavioral therapy (Applied Behavior Analysis), social skills training for individuals and groups, and counseling.

 Q: How can my child begin receiving services at the UNT Kristin Farmer Autism Center?

-A: Fees can vary greatly according to the services you are seeking and your own insurance coverage.
-Please contact us for specific details regarding fees based on the specific services you are seeking.
+A: The cost can vary greatly depending on the services you are seeking and your own insurance coverage.
+Please contact us for specific details regarding fees based on the specific services you are seeking

 Q: Where is the UNT Kristin Farmer Autism Center located?